kpisacic/Stampar-Peludna-home-assistant-custom-component/README.md

 *Manual installation*
 - Copy `stamper_pelud`  folder in `custom_components` from repository to your Home Assistant configuration `custom_components` folder.
 Don't copy any other YAML files from repository root not to overwrite your own configuration.
-- Copy `stamper-pelud-card.js` from `www` repository folder to your Home Assistant configuration `www` folder
-- Copy folder `stampar_icons` with all files from `www` repository folder to your Home Assistant configuration `www` folder

 *HACS installation*

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

 - Use HACS custom repository (not default) - (https://github.com/kpisacic/Stampar-Peludna-home-assistant-custom-component)
-- Copy `dhmz-weather-card.js` from `www` repocitory folder to your Home Assistant configuration `www` folder
-- Copy folder `stampar_icons` with all files from `www` repository folder to your Home Assistant configuration `www` folder

 ## Location Selection